binkley/basilisk/README.md

 ### Build

-See what tasks are run, and their dependencies with `./gradlew <tasks>
-taskTree` (append `taskTree` after the list of tasks to analyze).
+See what tasks are run, and their dependencies with `./gradlew <tasks> taskTree` (append `taskTree` after any list of tasks to show the tree).

 ### General layout